Bug #26429

 Bruno

-Updated by Intero Admin 12 days ago
+Updated by Intero Admin about 2 months ago

 Sorry, Update of rudder-server was from 8.2.3 to 8.2.4, OS is Ubuntu 22.04

-Updated by François ARMAND 12 days ago
+Updated by François ARMAND about 2 months ago

 Hello, thanks for reporting.